zambrovski/mqtt-tf/README.md

 ### Configuration

-For configuration, make sure to copy the `application.properties` from `docs` folder and adjust the configuration.
+For configuration, make sure to copy the `application.properties` from `docs` folder to the directory you start from and adjust the configuration.

 #### General configuration